ACACIA: a new method to produce on-the-fly merger trees in the RAMSES code: Introduction

-While bigger simulations can yield data of unprecedented size and resolution, they also produce large amounts of data which needs to be stored and post-processed effectively.
-This creates a variety of issues.
-On one hand there is a possibility that not all produced simulation data can be stored because it is simply too large.
+The advantage of using SAM and HOD techniques to generate mock galaxy catalogues is that one does not need to model explicitly the gas component, but only the dark matter component.
+The corresponding N-body simulations are commonly referred to as `\emph{dark matter only}' (DMO) simulations.
+With growing processing power, improved algorithms and the use of parallel computing tools and architectures, larger and better resolved DMO simulations are becoming possible.
+The current state-of-the-art is the Flagship simulation performed for the preparation of the Euclid mission \citep{PKDGRAV} and featured 2 trillion dark matter particles.
+Such extreme simulations make post-processing analysis tool such as merger tree algorithms increasingly difficult to develop and to use, mostly because of the sheer size of the data to store on disk and to load up later from the same disk back into the processing unit memory.
+In some extreme cases, the amount of data that needs to be stored to perform a merger tree analysis in post-processing is simply too large.
+Storing just particle positions and velocities in single precision for trillions of particles requires dozens of terabytes per snapshot.
 Another issue is that most modern astrophysical simulations are executed on large supercomputers which offer large distributed memory.
-Post-processing the data they produce may also require just as much memory, so that the analysis will also have to be executed on the distributed memory infrastructures.
-The reading and writing of a vast amount of data to a permanent storage remains a considerable bottleneck, particularly so if the data needs to be read and written multiple times.
+Post-processing the data they produce may also require just as much memory, so that the analysis will also have to be executed on the distributed memory infrastructures as well.
+The reading and writing of such vast amount of data to a permanent storage remains a considerable bottleneck, particularly so if the data needs to be read and written multiple times.
 One way to reduce the computational cost is to include analysis tools like halo-finding and the generation of merger trees in the simulations and run them ``\textit{on the fly}'', i.e. run them during the simulation, while the necessary data is already in memory.
-A big part of the motivation for this work is precisely the necessity for on the fly merger tree and mock galaxy catalogue generating algorithms for future beyond trillion particle simulations.
-The basic approach, namely to use unique particle IDs of particles in halos between snapshots to create merger trees, is widely used in other merger tree codes in literature \citep[][]{ConsistentTrees, LHaloTree, D_Trees, knebeImpactBaryonicPhysics2010,tweedBuildingMergerTrees2009,elahiPeaksMaxwellianSea2011,jungEffectsLargescaleEnvironment2014,rodriguez-gomezMergerRateGalaxies2015} as well, however most of them are designed as post-processing utilities that work on halo catalogues. \texttt{ACACIA} on the other hand was specifically designed from the start to work on the fly and in parallel.